 - Spousal Support.
 Just like asset and debt distribution, spousal support is partly based on the length of the marriage.
 Spousal support can be awarded to up to 50% of the duration of the marriage for those unions lasting at least 20 years and up to 40% in marriages lasting between 15 and 20 years.
 An argument can be made for longer spousal support to incorporate the time the couple lived together as married before they were able to formalize the union.

 - Child Custody: Child custody can also be complicated, depending on when the child was born.
 A child born before same-sex marriage was legalized nationally may not be legally considered a child of the marriage.
 A non-biological parent would not have automatic rights in this case unless they had legally adopted the child.
 Today, both spouses are automatically considered legal parents when a child is born into a same-sex marriage.
 Recent legal decisions in New York provide a presumption of parental rights in surrogacy births, but the decision is not binding in all jurisdictions.

 If your LGBTQ+ marriage is over, consult with an attorney that has experience in same-sex unions and inherent complications in divorce.
 At the Law Office of Dennis R. Vetrano, Jr., LLC, we offer pragmatic counsel for all our divorce clients.
 We will listen attentively to your concerns, your goals, and how you want to move forward with your life.

-Schedule a free consultation to discuss your potential divorce case.
+Schedule a consultation to discuss your potential divorce case.
 Call (845) 605-4330 or complete our online form.